wffukuta/personal-site/README.md

 > Persistência e Captura (Firebase)
 Integração com Firebase Realtime DB para captura assíncrona de leads, armazenando não apenas o contato, mas o contexto da jornada do usuário.

+<br><br>
+## LICENSE

+This project is **Source-Available** under a [Custom License](LICENSE).

+> **Warning:** The freedom to use the code does not extend to creative assets or the AET methodology.
+Narrative, visual identity, and engagement logic are protected by copyright.
+You are welcome to study the structure, but please respect the exclusivity of our strategic architecture!
+All intellectual property and code remain the property of W.F.FUKUTA and cannot be used for profit outside of the company's production environment.